larsmars/vuejs-progress-bar/README.md

 # vuejs-progress-bar
 Progressbar for vue.js

 NB!
-Beta 0.0.1 mode, not ready for prod
+Beta 0.0.2, not ready for prod

 [Live demo](http://softwarefun.no/#/progressbar)